TERMS AND CONDITIONS

 -

-The child does not feel caught between conflicting adult views.
+They do not feel caught between conflicting adult views

 A Child-Centred, Best-Interest Approach